-Eligible landowners are invited to apply to the scheme annually, however all applications must be received by 31 August to be considered for that rating year.
-Applications must be made online through Smartygrants.
+Eligible landowners are invited to apply to the scheme annually, however all applications must be received by 01 October to be considered for that rating year.

-All applicants under the scheme will be contacted by either a Council Officer or representative to arrange a mutually suitable time to visit the property to discuss the application.
+All applicants under the scheme will be contacted by either Council's Sustainable Land Management Officer or representative to arrange a mutually suitable time to visit the property to discuss the application.
 This will form part of the assessment process and will help determine eligibility under the Scheme.
 It will also be an opportunity to learn about other programs and funding opportunities that may be of assistance.

 If the application is successful under the scheme, the rebate will be received for 2 concurrent rating years.
-All applicants will receive notification of the outcome of the assessment process and if deemed eligible for the scheme, an amended rates notice/statement of account will be forwarded.
-In addition, over the 2 year period for which the application applies, Council Officers may visit the property or undertake roadside inspections to assess progress of nominated actions and to provide assistance and advice where needed.
+All applicants will receive notification of the outcome of the assessment process and if deemed eligible for the scheme, an amended rates notice will be forwarded.
+In addition, over the 2 year period for which the application applies, Council's Sustainable Land Management Officers may visit the property or undertake roadside inspections to assess progress of nominated actions and to provide assistance and advice where needed.

-At the end of the 2 year period, applicants will be required to submit an online acquittal form through Smartygrants providing commentary on the nominated land management works undertaken.
+At the end of the 2 year period, applicants will be required to submit a 'Works Completed form which provides evidence of the nominated land management works undertaken, as detailed in the original application form (Part D) and 'successful application' letter from Council.

-Participants are required to provide photographs with their acquittal.
+Participants are strongly encouraged to keep photographic records of nominated works to submit along with the 'Works Completed' form.
 Keeping a photographic record is also useful for personal property planning purposes.
 Where it is not possible to assess from photos whether the agreed works have been undertaken, copies of receipts showing purchases associated with the agreed works must be retained and submitted as evidence of works completed, where appropriate.

-If problems are envisaged or encountered in implementing any proposed works, Council strongly encourages participants to discuss the situation with Council Officers.
+If problems are envisaged or encountered in implementing any proposed works, Council strongly encourages participants to discuss the situation with Council's Sustainable Land Management Officer.
 Council understands that circumstances may change over the 2 year time period and may consider amending the original proposal where difficulties have arisen or where the action is no longer deemed appropriate.